-The Top 75 Flower Bed Ideas
+75 Flower Bed Ideas

-These flower bed ideas will get you inspired to upgrade your landscaping with a flowerbed or to.
+These flower bed ideas will get you inspired to upgrade your landscaping with a flowerbed or two.
 Isn’t it time you said goodbye to those boring bushes and gave them an upgrade with some flowering plants?

-1. Flower Bed Design Ideas
+1. Inspiring Flower Bed Designs

 Designing a flower bed is about creating the right shape and placing the flowers in the bed in a beautiful arrangement.
 The first step is choosing the shape of your flower garden.
 Basic shapes are easy to achieve and require simple planning.
 You’ll make a square, rectangle, or circle.
 However, you can create a more creative and free-flowing edge to your garden by making a curved edge that bends and flexes to follow the shape of the land or your home.

 The next step is to arrange your flower plants.
 A traditional and formal approach is to create a pattern by using several of the same plants to make a quilt-like pattern.
 A more casual approach is to randomly scatter your plants with no plan.
-One rule applies to both, don’t let the taller and bigger plants overpower the smaller ones by blocking the sunlight or sucking up all of the nutrients.
+One rule applies to both; don’t let the taller and bigger plants overpower the smaller ones by blocking the sunlight or sucking up all of the nutrients.

 Do you have a fence that surrounds your yard?
 Why not line your backyard with a border of flowering plants?
-You’ll start by deciding how wide and high you want your flower bed to be.
-You could keep it simple by leaving it level with the rest of your yard.
+Start by deciding how wide and high you want your flower bed to be.
+You can keep it simple by leaving it level with the rest of your yard.
 But consider building it up and creating a raised flower bed to create some height for your yard.
 As for width, two or three feet will be plenty, but if you want a more substantial garden, you can make it wider.

 Once you have your base, you’ll want to add your plants.
 Look for plants that will grow to a size that will stay contained within your planned flower bed size.
 Some plants stay small, while others can grow to be several feet in width and height.
 Plant the smaller plants in front and taller plants behind them along the fence.

-3. Front Yard Flower Bed Ideas
+3. Creative Front Yard Ideas

 It’s smart to stick with plants that are native to the area you live in.
 Since it’s your front yard, you’ll want it to always look beautiful.
 Native and local plants are going to grow better and look nicer throughout the year.
 Try adding a mix of plants so that some are blooming during the spring and summer, and then when they go dormant, your winter blooms are coming in.

-4. Landscaping Flower Bed Ideas
+4. Landscaping Transformations

 If you have a large property, you’ll want to create a landscaping concept that spreads throughout the entire estate.
 Caring for large flower beds can get time-consuming.
 Consider mixing smaller accent flower beds with more natural foliage.

-5. Long Flower Bed Ideas
+5. Creating Long and Lovely Flower Beds

 Do you have a long and narrow backyard?
 Or is the only available space for a flower garden along the side of your house?
 Then you need to create a narrow and long garden.
 The key to making a beautiful long garden is to choose plants that fit the space and embrace the idea of levels.

 If your property is sloped, then you have the perfect property for creating raised flower beds.
-Build your bed wall so that it starts low and slowly gains in height as the ground level drops.
+Build your garden bed wall so that it starts low and slowly gains in height as the ground level drops.
 The end result is that the land changes height, but your flower bed is all one height.

 Creating a round flower bed is a smart idea with its natural shape and elegant curved lines.
-You could place a round garden somewhere in the middle of your yard.
+You can place a round garden somewhere in the middle of your yard.
 But an easier approach is to look for a natural element that you can build your round flower garden around.
 Perhaps you have a tree or large plant that’s already growing in your yard.
-Build a wall out of wood or stones that create a ring around your central element.
+Build a wall out of wood or stones that creates a ring around your central element.

 Now create your flowerbed around it so that you create a ring of beautiful flowers.
-If you don’t have a natural centerpiece, you can create one.
+If you don’t have a natural centerpiece, you can make one.
 Place a bird bath or large sculpture in the middle.
 Your round flower bed doesn’t have to be raised; it can look beautiful when level with the surrounding yard.

 If you don’t have a balcony, or maybe you can’t see your garden from your windows, try a small indoor garden.
 Place a large planter in your home near a window and have two or three flowering plants in it.
 Choose plants that need a similar amount of light, water, and soil conditions.

 Not all flower gardens look the same.
 Perhaps you have a large tree stump that you don’t know what to do with.
 Turn it into your stand for your potted flower garden.
 Place pots of different sizes around and on the stump.
-You could even have a separate taller stand that you place next to the stump for more height.
+You can even have a separate taller stand that you place next to the stump for more height.

 If you can’t find the type of planter or container that you want to use for your flower bed, why not build your own out of wood?
 This strategy works great because you can create a custom design and build your flower bed from the ground up.
 This lets you choose the exact length, width, and height.
-You could even build multiple levels for visual interest.
+You can even build multiple levels for visual interest.

 When building your wood flower bed box, you’ll want to use the right type of wood.
 Some treated woods have tons of chemicals in them.
 This can negatively affect your flower growth.
-However, untreated woods can be susceptible to moisture.
+However, untreated wood can be susceptible to moisture.
 They won’t last because they will begin to swell, shrink, and warp.
 The best type of wood to use is redwood or black locust.
 Cedar is another rot-resistant wood that can easily last ten to 15 years.

-11. Bricks And Concrete Planter Box Flower Bed Ideas
+11. Stylish Planter Box Ideas

 If you want to create a modern-looking flower box, try using pavers, bricks, or concrete.
 You can build your own planter to the custom size that will fit your yard.
 Consider the size and shape of your flower bed when choosing your brick or concrete block.
 They need to fit the scale of the bed and work with the shape you want to create.